 Therein lies the answer to why it attracts rust, it’s bare untreated metal.
 Damp air and a couple of days laying idle are perfect conditions for rust to form on the rotor’s friction surface.

 Driving the vehicle and applying the brakes for the first time after the layup causes the pads to bind to the rotor’s rusty surface, which as you know causes you to spill your coffee all over the dashboard – not cool!

 How to fix rust contaminated brakes

-The fix for rusty rotors couldn’t be easier, they almost fix them selves.
-Drive your vehicle as normal, apply the brakes normally, no need to brake heavily.
-The normal braking action will cause the brake pads to clean the rust from the rotors friction surface.
+The fix for rusty rotors couldn’t be easier, they almost fix themselves.
+Drive your vehicle as normal, apply the brakes normally, not need to brake heavily.
+The normal braking action will cause the brake pads to clean the rust from the rotor’s friction surface.
 Within two or three brake applications, both pads and rotors will be clean and your brakes will feel normal again.
 See! told you it was easy.

 Oil Contaminated Brakes

-Oil contaminated brakes is much less common than rust contaminated rotors.
+Oil contaminated brakes are much less common than rust contaminated rotors.
 But oil contamination is more work to fix.
+This content is owned by moc.sotuaytsur.
 Unlike rust contamination, oil contaminates both the rotor and the pads.
 Both brake components will need attention before we can call them good.

 But there’s another element to this repair we must consider before the brake system repairs can begin.
 And that is, answering the question – What and where is the source of the oil contamination?

 Oil contaminated brakes are commonly caused by two scenarios: